 Also symbolic of this attitude is that the 2014 Victorian Premier’s Reading Challenge reading list for years 5 and 6—which lists more than 1700 books—only included about twenty books that can be identified as ‘classics’ by any measure.
 This is a dramatic change from the sixth book of the 1940s Victorian Readers mentioned above, in which many—if not the majority—of the excerpts were derived from classic literature.

 In short, the focus of school English has shifted away from classic literature in favour of abstract learning skills and social studies.
 As a result, there is no saying whether students in Australian schools will ever come across Shakespeare in English classes, let alone Dickens or Chaucer.
 But they might well study gender perspectives and environment movements.

-It is becoming increasingly clear that school English is being degraded by an alliance of extreme child-centred learning theory and postmodernism.
-This is emblematic of a change that has been occurring deep in the roots of the education sphere across the English-speaking world over an extended period of time.
+That school English is being degraded by an alliance of extreme child-centred learning theory and postmodernism is becoming increasingly clear.
+It is emblematic of a change that has been occurring deep in the roots of the education sphere across the English-speaking world over an extended period of time.
 It reflects ambivalence in certain academic circles about the origins of our society and Western Civilisation as much as it does developments in educational theory.